First published on 21st March 2020. Latest update: 17 September 2021

 The COVID-19 pandemic has led to unprecedented international border closures, travel restrictions and lockdown measures that are impacting fishing holidays in France.
-Since mid-March, a number of measures have been adopted by the UK and French governments to address domestic and international travel arrangements both during lockdown and coming out of lockdown.
+Since March 2020, a number of measures have been adopted by the UK and French governments to address domestic and international travel arrangements both during and out of lockdown.

 On this page, you will find a summary of the major announcements made in both the UK and France related to travel so that you know exactly what is allowed and what is not and whether you can go carp fishing in France.
+As the situation has changed multiple times since March 2020, we are now only listing the latest developments.
 For those of you booked on a carp fishing holiday at Beausoleil, we will also outline our booking policy during this crisis to reassure you that your Beausoleil holiday is safe whatever restrictions are in place.

 Can I go fishing in France?